-4.5.2.2 Level II: Escalation Criterion = Exceeds De Minimis Value
+4.5.2.2 Level II: Escalation Criterion = Exceeds Insignificance Indicator

-As discussed, the General Conformity thresholds (i.e., de minimis emission rates) by definition are insignificant increases in emissions (too minor to harm public health or the environment and too trivial to merit consideration).
-Therefore, the General Conformity thresholds are used as a both indignance indicators and escalation criterion.
-In Level II assessments, the General Conformity thresholds are compared directly to the estimated net change in direct and indirect annual emissions from the proposed action.
-The proposed action's worst-year annual net change in emissions are screened against the applicable General Conformity threshold values (de minimis values) as a second phase significance thresholds or indicators.
-If the worst-year annual net change in emissions exceed the General Conformity de minimis emission levels, the proposed action is considered potentially significant and the assessment must proceed to a Level III, Advanced Assessment.
+The Insignificance Indicators (i.e., de minimis emission rates) by definition are insignificant increases in emissions (too minor to harm public health or the environment and too trivial to merit consideration).
+Therefore, the Insignificance Indicators are used as a both insignificance thresholds and escalation criterion.
+In Level II assessments, the Insignificance Indicators are compared directly to the estimated net change in direct and indirect annual emissions from the proposed action.
+The proposed action's worst-year annual net change in emissions are screened against the applicable Insignificance Indicator values (de minimis values).
+If the worst-year annual net change in emissions is equal to or exceed the Insignificance Indicators levels, the proposed action is considered potentially significant and the assessment must proceed to a Level III, Advanced Assessment.